Rwanda

 The perfect bag

-You’ll need a sturdy yet soft duffle bag for flights between camps, as well as a lightweight tote or backpack for all those smaller things you need while out and about gorilla trekking and other activities.
+You’ll need a sturdy yet soft duffel bag for flights between camps, as well as a lightweight tote or backpack for all those smaller things you need while out and about gorilla trekking and other activities.
 Thankfully, we’ve thought ahead and together with our friends at Sealand, created a limited-edition collection of handmade upcycled gear to suit every kind of wild.
 Available in three colour ways, each bag is sturdy and weather-resistant, made from recycled nylon waste, built to be resistant to ripping and tearing, and guaranteed to last a lifetime.

 Gear up with Sealand here.